On Separating Wholeness Axioms: Preliminaries

-Regarding $\Sigma^j_n$-Induction, it is known that $\Sigma^j_n$-Induction implies $\Pi^j_n$-Induction.
-Corazza \cite{Corazza2006} stated that this result was due to Don Hatch, but the result was never published.
-Thus we include our own proof for this claim, by modifying Corazza's proof for Corollary 5.4 in \cite{Corazza2006}, which originated from Hatch's argument: \begin{proposition}[$\mathsf{Z}^-_0$] $\Sigma^j_n$-Induction implies $\Pi^j_n$-Induction, and vice versa. \end{proposition} \begin{proof} We only consider the implication from $\Sigma^j_n$-Induction to $\Pi^j_n$-Induction since the remaining case is analogous.
+We can see that $\Sigma^j_n$-Induction is equivalent to $\Pi^j_n$-Induction.
+The author included a proof for the implication by modifying a proof of \cite[Corollary 5.4]{Corazza2006} based on Don Hatch's unpublished result.
+However, the reviewer pointed out that the following argument is folklore known in the 1970s at the latest. \cite[\S1(D)]{Parsons1972nQInd} \begin{proposition}[$\mathsf{Z}^-_0$] $\Sigma^j_n$-Induction implies $\Pi^j_n$-Induction, and vice versa. \end{proposition} \begin{proof} We only consider the implication from $\Sigma^j_n$-Induction to $\Pi^j_n$-Induction since the remaining case is analogous.
 The case $n=0$ is trivial, so let us consider the case $n>0$.
 Assume the contrary, suppose that $\phi(n,p)$ is a $\Pi^j_n$-formula that satisfy $\phi(0,p)$ and $\forall n<\omega [(\phi(n,p)\to\phi(n+1,p)]$, but $\forall n<\omega\phi(n,p)$ fails.
 Thus there is $N\in\omega$ such that $\lnot\phi(N,p)$.

 Now consider the formula $\psi(n,p,N)$ given by

 $\psi(n,p,N)$ is equivalent to a $\Sigma^j_n$-formula.
 We claim that induction on $n$ for $\psi$ fails.
 Assume the contrary that the induction for $\psi$ holds.
 Clearly $\psi(0,p,N)$ holds.
 If $\psi(n,p,N)$ holds and $n+1\le N$, then we have $\psi(n+1,p,N)$ from $\phi(N-n-1,p)\to\phi(N-n,p)$.
 Hence $\psi(n,p,N)$ holds for all $n$, and especially, $\psi(N,p,N)$ holds, which is equivalent to $\lnot\phi(0,p)$, a contradiction. \end{proof}